SeraVault/seravault-post-quantum/public/content/help.en.md

 - Most secure authentication method
 - Register keys from Profile page
 - Can register multiple keys as backup
+- Option to store private key directly in hardware (no passphrase needed)
+- Can switch between passphrase-only and hardware-key authentication modes

+##### Hardware Key Authentication Modes

+**Passphrase + Hardware Key (Hybrid)**
+- Your private key is encrypted with your passphrase AND stored in hardware
+- Can unlock using either your passphrase OR hardware key
+- Provides redundancy and flexibility
+- Recommended for most users

+**Hardware Key Only**
+- Private key stored only in hardware keys (no passphrase backup)
+- Maximum security - no encrypted key on server
+- Must have access to hardware key to unlock
+- **Important**: Register multiple hardware keys as backup to avoid lockout

+**Switching Between Modes**
+- Remove passphrase protection: After storing key in hardware, you can remove the passphrase-encrypted backup
+- Restore passphrase protection: If using hardware-only mode, you can add passphrase encryption back
+- Both operations available in Profile > Hardware Security Keys section
+- Allows you to choose security vs. convenience balance

 ### Key Management Actions